top of page

 OBJECTIVES

-• Develop a partnership with the Squaxin Island Tribe to help them achieve their objectives including the completion of the Tumwater facility
+• Provide support to the Squaxin Island Tribe to help them achieve their objectives including the completion of the Tumwater facility.

 • Gain support from the WDFW to create an investment strategy to maintain and potentially expand the Coulter Creek facility

-• Engage community members to participate in our work and to build a volunteer base to support the Coulter Creek hatchery.
+• Engage community members to participate in our work and to build a volunteer base to support the net pen and Coulter Creek hatchery.

 DESIRED OUTCOMES

-• Create jobs and have a positive economic impacts for the communities all along the great salmon highway, including the rural communities surrounding Case Inlet
+• Create jobs and have a positive economic impacts for the communities surrounding Case Inlet.

 Image by Andrew S